 Recommendations and reviews won’t strengthen your resume message anyway.
 While they may reflect how previous employers viewed your work, they won’t answer the company’s most basic question: is this person right for this job?
 In fact, including those endorsements may detract from your overall focus on qualifications, achievements, and potential value.

 LinkedIn is a Superior Way to Include Recommendations and Reviews

 Naturally, we are not suggesting that you ignore your recommendations and reviews altogether.
 Those endorsements do have value, after all.
 The resume is just not the appropriate place to share that information, however.
 Fortunately, there is a platform that can provide a perfect way to share those endorsements with potential employers and others: LinkedIn!
-Since LinkedIn provides a natural forum for showcasing your recommendations and reviews, you should rely on your LinkedIn page as a supplement that enhances your resume.
+LinkedIn provides a natural forum for showcasing your recommendations and reviews.
+You should rely on your LinkedIn page during a job search as a supplement that enhances your resume.

 How to List Recommendations and Reviews

 It’s important to know how to leverage recommendations and reviews in your resume.
 Since you won’t be listing them in the body of that document, you need to instead include a link to your LinkedIn page in the resume:

 Make sure you create a custom LinkedIn URL that you can cite in your contact information on the resume.
 For example, https://www.linkedin.com/in/firstnamelastname/.
 Obviously, you may need to add your middle name or initial if your desired name is already taken.

 Include your LinkedIn URL after the email address in your resume contact information section.

 If you want to draw attention to your recommendations and reviews on LinkedIn, mention the link in your cover letter, and perhaps a brief quote from one of those endorsements.